nhatcher/frontend-eqn/html/README.md

-# Eqn Claculator in simple HTML, CSS and JavaScript
+# Eqn Calculator in simple HTML, CSS and JavaScript

+## Usage

+Just use any web-server in the folder, for instance:

+> python -m http.server

 ## Pros and Cons